by Cat, Cot 2007 (photo, right, from Wikimedia commons)

 - fork or sauce whisk

-- Measure 1 Tbsp flour into jar; add 1 cup milk.
-Screw on lid and give it a good shake until all the flour is suspended in the milk.
+- Measure 1 Tbsp flour into jar; add ¾ cup milk.
+Mix a bit, then screw on lid and give it a good shake until all the flour is suspended in the milk.
 Set aside.

 - Place peas in saucepan and add a bit of water.
 Place over medium-high heat and bring water to a boil, then reduce to a simmer for a few moments, until the peas are bright green but not tender.